MeghaGajbhiye/learning-library/solutions-library/psft-datasafe/Lab2enable/enable.md

 This lab guides you through enabling Data Safe on OCI and creating a Private Endpoint to which we will connect our target database.

-Note: Please be aware that the screenshots in this lab follow the enabling of Data Safe for an EBS instance.
-This is not required and simply provides the walkthrough of a typical "installment" of Data Safe on a database.

 Estimated Lab Time: 10 minutes

 ### Objectives